Library Cards, PINs, & Contact Information

 UChicago Card versus other Library Cards

 Current faculty, academics, students, and most benefits eligible staff are issued a UChicago Card, which serves both as your University ID and your library card.
-Some hospital staff are issued a Hospital ID, which can be used as your library card once you visit the ID & Privileges Office.

 Other users are issued a Campus Card for either access or borrowing privileges.
 Note that some users who are ineligible for Library access or borrowing privileges may be issued a Campus Card for access to other University services.